AmishaKri/AI-Travel-Planner/RENDER_DEPLOYMENT.md

 If you see "No open ports detected on 0.0.0.0" in your logs:

+1. Use the provided `.render-start.sh` script which properly configures the server
-1. Make sure your start command includes `--host 0.0.0.0 --port $PORT --no-reload`
+2. Make sure the start command in Render is set to `bash .render-start.sh`
-2. Check that your application is binding to the port specified by the `$PORT` environment variable
+3. Check that your application is binding to the port specified by the `$PORT` environment variable
-3. Avoid using the `--reload` flag in production as it can cause issues with port binding
+4. Avoid using the `--reload` flag in production as it can cause issues with port binding
+5. Try using the alternative `server.py` approach by setting the start command to `python server.py`

 ## Updating Your Deployment